Last updated July 2026

 Where to Learn More

-DOC – Tongariro Alpine Crossing — official track information, safety advice, booking system, and current conditions.
+Department of Conservation – Tongariro Alpine Crossing: official track details, booking system, safety advice, weather links and current conditions.

 Frequently Asked Questions